Table of Contents

 In other words, employee recognition is a win-win for everyone.
 Employees experience a boost in morale and are motivated to improve their work performance, while the company experiences an overall improvement in performance.

-79 percent of millennials say that an increase in recognition would make them more loyal to their employer.
+6. 79 percent of millennials say that an increase in recognition would make them more loyal to their employer.

-28 percent of workers revealed that the most memorable recognition comes from their managers.
+7. 28 percent of workers revealed that the most memorable recognition comes from their managers.

-Nearly 90 percent of employees who received recognition or thanks from their boss in the past month indicated higher trust levels in that boss.
+8. Nearly 90 percent of employees who received recognition or thanks from their boss in the past month indicated higher trust levels in that boss.

-85 percent of professionals want to hear "thank you" in day-to-day interactions.
+9. According to a report on employee appreciation, 85 percent of professionals want to hear "thank you" in day-to-day interactions.

 Appreciation plays a huge role in engaging employees.
 According to insights from Deloitte's Business Chemistry, "today's employees want a relationship with their employer that is personalized, flexible, and customized, and they want to feel appreciated and valued for what they do."

-Many remote workers—even while still employed—are likely to feel adrift, lost, forgotten in their new work environment.
+10. Many remote workers—even while still employed—are likely to feel adrift, lost, forgotten in their new work environment.